Uniform Spanning Tree in Topological Polygons, Partition Functions for SLE(8), and Correlations in $c=-2$ Logarithmic CFT: Introduction

 \section{Introduction}

-Random polymer models provide a plethora of interesting phenomena in statistical physics, probability theory, chemistry, and related fields.
-Many of them show features of criticality, vigorously studied for decades.
+Random polymer models provide a plethora of interesting phenomena in statistical physics, probability theory, and related fields.
+For instance, many of them show features of criticality conjecturally related to conformal invariance.
 A particularly favorable setup for exact and rigorous results is the case of \emph{planar} models.
-Indeed, one of the first examples where conformal invariance of a critical model was rigorously verified was the planar uniform spanning tree (UST): Lawler, Schramm \& Werner showed~\cite{LawlerSchrammWernerLERWUST} that the random curve traversing along a uniformly chosen spanning tree (UST Peano curve, which can be thought of as a critical dense polymer) converges in the scaling limit to a \emph{Schramm-Loewner evolution} process, $\SLE_8$.
+Indeed, one of the first examples where a conformal invariance result for a critical model was rigorously verified was the planar \emph{uniform spanning tree} (UST): Lawler, Schramm \&~Werner showed~\cite{LawlerSchrammWernerLERWUST} that the random curve traversing along a uniformly chosen spanning tree (hereafter referred to as the UST \emph{Peano curve}), which can also be thought of as a critical dense polymer, converges in the scaling limit to a \emph{Schramm-Loewner evolution} process, $\SLE_\kappa$ with $\kappa = 8$.
 In fact, the UST is quite a fruitful model, as it connects to other important models in various ways.
-For instance, the UST can be generated by loop-erased random walks via Wilson's algorithm~\cite{WilsonUSTLERW}.
-The ``branch winding height functions" of the UST have the Gaussian free field as a scaling limit~\cite{KenyonDominosGFF}.
-This observation also leads to the analogue in the continuum: $\SLE_8$ curves can be coupled with the Gaussian free field as flow lines~\cite{DubedatSLEFreefield, MillerSheffieldIG4, BerestyckiLaslierRayDimersIG}.
-However, even though the conformal invariance of the full UST model is widely believed to hold, there is no clear conjecture for the \emph{conformal field theory} (CFT) describing its scaling limit (even in the planar case).
+For instance, the UST can be generated by loop-erased random walks via Wilson's algorithm~\cite{WilsonUSTLERW}, and the ``branch-winding height functions'' of the UST have the Gaussian free field as a scaling limit~\cite{KenyonDominosGFF}.
+This observation also leads to an analogue in the continuum: $\SLE_8$ curves can be coupled with the Gaussian free field as flow lines~\cite{DubedatSLEFreefield, MillerSheffieldIG4, BerestyckiLaslierRayDimersIG}.
+However, even though substantial evidence for conformal invariance has been obtained for the UST model, there is still no clear conjecture on the full \emph{conformal field theory} (CFT) describing its scaling limit.